NACLO at Yale

 Are you a student with a knack for languages, logic and computational thinking?
 Would you like to try your hand at deciphering an ancient script or deducing the logical patterns of Swahili or Hawaiian?
 If so, then you should participate in NACLO!

 What is NACLO?

-NACLO stands for the North American Computational Linguistics Olympiad.
+NACLO stands for the North American Computational Linguistics Open competition.
 It is a contest for high school and middle school students in which they are asked to solve linguistics problems drawn from a variety of languages.
 Only logic and reasoning skills are necessary; no prior knowledge of particular languages or linguistics is required.

 As in years past, Yale University will again serve as a local site for NACLO, so this means that you will be able to participate in the competition in New Haven.
 In the winter of 2020 there will be two rounds of competition: a first (Open) round on January 23rd, and a second (Invitational) round, on March 5th, for students who perform exceptionally well in the Open round.

 For information on this year’s training sessions and contest, see the Contest Info page.

 “Okay, so my cat pombled gwee the trowby, and she pombled gwee the foba.
 She pombled ippip the foba and pombled gorch the foba, and eventually she pombled ippip the trowby.”